ABDULLAHUMAR020703/AttendanceApp-SupaBase/docs/SYSTEM_ARCHITECTURE.md

 ## Overview

-This attendance management system uses **Firebase Authentication** and **Firestore** for user management, with **AsyncStorage** for local data persistence.
+This attendance management system uses **Supabase Authentication** and **PostgreSQL** for user management, with **AsyncStorage** for local data persistence.
 The system supports three authentication roles with different permission levels and automatic ticket routing based on departments.

 The codebase follows a **modular, feature-based architecture** where each feature is self-contained and isolated, ensuring features don't interfere with each other and the code is deployment-ready.